 iii What is the relationship to other international standards of protection?

 Much debate has arisen about the exact contours of the FP&S standard, especially in comparison with other international standards of protection.
 First, the FP&S standard's roots in the customary law of diplomatic protection and the state's obligation to protect foreign-owned property in its territory give rise to questions about whether the standard is equivalent to or greater than the international minimum standard of treatment.
 Second, the FP&S standard's at-times flexible interpretation and application by prior investment arbitration tribunals has raised questions about the distinctions between FP&S and other investment protection standards dealing with state actions interfering with foreign investments, such as, for example, the fair and equitable treatment (FET) standard.

 iv Distinction from the international minimum standard

-The distinction between the treaty-based FP&S standard from the customary law minimum standard of treatment has not always been viewed consistently.
+The distinction between the treaty-based FP&S standard from the customary law minimum standard of treatment has not always been viewed consistently by different tribunals and publicists.
 Given that the international minimum standard itself encompasses a duty to provide full protection and security, there has been a split of opinion as to whether the treaty-based standard reiterates the protection available in customary international law, or whether it promises an additional level of protection.